 - A class-action lawsuit in July of 2015 filed in the state of California for failing to secure customer information against ID theft

-- Another suit filed by the State of Mississippi in 2014 for failing to ensure credit report accuracy
+- A suit filed by the State of Mississippi in 2014 for failing to ensure credit report accuracy

-- Another class action lawsuit filed in 2011 for disclosing information to debt collectors, which they settled for $8 million in 2014.
+- A class action lawsuit filed in 2011 for disclosing information to debt collectors, which they settled for $8 million in 2014

-On their Credit Tracker product, Experian states that they provide daily and real-time monitoring of all three credit bureaus, meaning they’ll alert you of major changes to any of your three credit reports, like a new account being opened with your social security number.
+Experian provides daily and real-time monitoring of all three credit bureaus.
+In addition, the company will alert you of major changes to any of your three credit reports, such as a new account being opened with your social security number.